japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

   conf: SparkConf): Unit
 ----

-setConf uses the input `conf` xref:ROOT:SparkConf.adoc[SparkConf] to set compression codec and the block size.
+setConf uses the input `conf` ROOT:SparkConf.md[SparkConf] to set compression codec and the block size.

-Internally, setConf reads xref:core:BroadcastManager.adoc#spark.broadcast.compress[spark.broadcast.compress] configuration property and if enabled (which it is by default) sets a xref:io:CompressionCodec.adoc#createCodec[CompressionCodec] (as an internal `compressionCodec` property).
+Internally, setConf reads core:BroadcastManager.md#spark.broadcast.compress[spark.broadcast.compress] configuration property and if enabled (which it is by default) sets a io:CompressionCodec.md#createCodec[CompressionCodec] (as an internal `compressionCodec` property).

-setConf also reads xref:core:BroadcastManager.adoc#spark_broadcast_blockSize[spark.broadcast.blockSize] Spark property and sets the block size (as the internal `blockSize` property).
+setConf also reads core:BroadcastManager.md#spark_broadcast_blockSize[spark.broadcast.blockSize] Spark property and sets the block size (as the internal `blockSize` property).

 setConf is executed when <<creating-instance, TorrentBroadcast is created>> or <<readBroadcastBlock, re-created when deserialized on executors>>.